I just said before the break, Harry Reid would not be the focus of a felony investigation.

 You are truly a brilliant man.

-I I have to tell you, every day I listen to your show.
+I have to tell you, every day I listen to your show.

-But it says nobody ever talks about Obama in the ways that they talk about Romney.
+I guess Joe Biden had to pick a new vice president, but it says nobody ever talks about Obama in the ways that they talk about Romney.

-And I was listening to that litany of trash that you were referring to that of how the news coverage is for Romney, and it's really scary.
+And I was listening to that litany of trash that you were referring to of how the news coverage is for Romney, and it's really scary.

 No matter what happened, no matter what he said, we're reporting it as gaffes.